Checkmarx/JS-SCP/src/session-management/README.md

 From the workflow described above, it is clear that it is server's responsibility to create the identifier.
 Why?
-Because this identifier is one of the most critical parts on all this mechanism and so
+Because this identifier is one of the most critical parts on all this mechanism and so:

 * **it should always be created on a trusted system** and
 * **the application should only recognize as valid session identifier created